bneijt/ccbuild/INSTALL.md

     flex 2.5.31 or newer (for the source scanner)

 2)
-    If you have absolutly no rights on the system, add a writable (for example ${HOME}/bin) to your path and run "sh localinstall.sh".
+    If you have absolutely no rights on the system, add a writable (for example ${HOME}/bin) to your path and run "sh localinstall.sh".

     This will use the first writeable PATH path as binary directory and install the configuration files to your home directory.

-    Don't forget to awnser "yes" to the final do-you-really-want-this question.
+    Don't forget to answer "yes" to the final do-you-really-want-this question.

     If you have some rights on the system and have cmake installed: